Mental Health and Travel

 The website of the International Association for Medical Assistance to Travellers (IAMAT) has a sub-section devoted to “Travel and Mental Health” that gives helpful advice and recommendations to travellers who may experience mental health issues while abroad.
 This website also has a variety of articles providing advice and information on travel and mental health.
 These articles are available here.

 The HSE offers some very useful advice on mental health issues and on how to look after your mental health.
-While this guidance is not specific to people travelling or living abroad, it is equally applicable to them.
+While this guidance is not specific to people travelling or living abroad, it is equally applicable.

-We recommend that you pre-arrange contact (e.g. via telephone, Skype, email, etc.) with close friends and family at home, especially when travelling alone.
+We recommend that you pre-arrange contact (e.g. via phone, video call, email, etc.) with close friends and family at home, especially when travelling alone.

 If you do feel that your mental health is deteriorating, seek help in good time.